 There are other ways we can prove ourselves as OFWs

-If the main reason for OEC is to determine that Filipinos are certified working abroad, OEC is not the only document that will solve this issue.
+If the main reason for OEC is to determine that Filipinos are certified to work abroad, OEC is not the only document that will solve this issue.
 OFWs can show their job contract verified as valid by the embassy, visa on their passports or IDs/residence permits of their country of employment.
 OEC just complicates the matter and has become a big nuisance to many Filipinos abroad.

 It adds workload to consular staff